Last Updated: May 19, 2026

 Retention Periods:

-We will retain personal data only for as long as necessary to fulfill the purposes described in this Policy, unless a longer retention period is required or permitted by law.
-In practice, because Helmit is a user-installed app, much of the data (child communications, alerts, etc.) will reside on your device indefinitely until you choose to delete it.
+We will retain personal data only for as long as necessary to fulfil the purposes described in this Policy, unless a longer retention period is required or permitted by law.
+Because Helmit operates two distinct data models, retention works differently for each:

 Account Data: